Stress Management • Natural home treatment

 Stress is not something you catch.
 It is not a virus passing from one person to another and taking up residence in your body.
 Stress is a reaction to situations in your life and the triggers are different for everyone.

 Even if our reactions are subconscious and automatic, they are at some level, choices.
-One person may calmly accept and deal with situations that would throw someone else out of kilter.
+One person may calmly accept and deal with situations that would throw someone else off kilter.
+Remember that stress responses are reactions and we do have some power over our reactions.

 Whenever you suffer from stress, a whole cascade of undesirable chemical activity takes place in your body, from the speeding up of your heart rate to a decrease in saliva.